begh-azka/active_directory_learning/1_Installation/README.md

 # AD Installation

 ## Steps to Install AD on a Windows Server:
 - Login to the server and open Server Manager.
 - There, select computer name: We can change the name of the server and add it to a domain as well.
 - In the ethernet option, it will say IPv4 address assigned by DHCP and IPv6 enable.
 This is not what we need.
 We need to have a static IP address.
 Click IPv4 option and open the properties.
-(Optional)
-- Enter an IP like 192.13.0.10 and in DNS keep it similar, DNS can also be 127.0.0.1 which is a loopback address.
-(Optional)
+- Open cmd and run **ipconfig/all**.
+Copy IPv4 address, subnet mask and default gateway from cmd and paste it in IPv4 settings.
+For DNS, enter loopback address 128.0.0.1.
+Validate.
-- Go to Manage at the top right, click on **Add Roles and Features**.
+- Next, Go to Manage at the top right, click on **Add Roles and Features**.
 - Select Role Based or Feature Based installation.
 Here we need Role.
 - Select your server from server pool.
 - Then there will be a list of roles that we can install.